If you’re a photographer and aren’t using Twitter, you’re seriously missing out!

 If you spot something, make a note of the date and time they are on and add it into your diary, so you don’t forget to attend.

-How do I take part in a Twitter chat?
+How do I take part in a Twitter chat for photographers?

 Taking part is as simple as logging into Twitter at the correct time and posting and/or engaging with posts made by others in the thread.

 Log in to Twitter either on a desktop or via the app on your phone or tablet device and search for the relevant hashtag in the search box.

 The search results will bring up conversation threads relating to that Twitter chat.
 You’ll be able to see tweets (posts on Twitter) made by participants of the chat if they have included the hashtag in their posts.